-Northwest Railway Museum train
+Northwest Railway Museum

-Northwest Railway Museum, Snoqualmie
+1. Northwest Railway Museum, Snoqualmie

-Ride and cost: Train excursions last two hours and depart multiple times each weekend.
-Round-trip tickets on regular trains start at $20 for adults; $10 for ages 2–12; and kids under 2 are free.
-Day Out With Thomas and other special event tickets are pricier.
+Ride and cost: Train excursions last about 90 minutes and depart multiple times each weekend.
+Round-trip tickets on regular trains start at $20 for adults; $10 for ages 2–12; and kids 2 and younger ride free; book online.
+Special event tickets are pricier.

 To visit nearby: The towns of Snoqualmie and North Bend both have small central business districts.
 A fun time to visit Snoqualmie and ride the trains is during Railroad Days, back for 2021 and taking place Saturday–Sunday, Aug.
 28–29.

 Use the arrows above the image to see all the rest of the family-fun train adventures!